ArjunFadnavis/Cardinal/README.md

 | 3 | 0 or 1 |
 | 2 | 0, 1, or 2 |
 | 1 | 1, 2, or 3 |
+### POST SEASON CLEANUP
+In order to ensure that the sqlite database does not get to big, at the end of the season, delete that file  (Everything should be backed up to the excel).
+In the next season(Unless the codebase is modified), staff will need to re-add everything past the original 10 canoes, 19 singles, 4 pedal boats, 9 tandems, and 7 stand ups